 Walking your dog on a daily basis, for instance, is needed anyway, for both potty training, and health reasons.
 So, when you do that, try to also work on some fun activities together.
 This way, your dog will associate having fun with spending time with you.
-Some such activities could be playing fetch, or tug of war.
+Some such activities could be playing fetch, tug of war, or running.

 Whichever activities you choose to do together, make sure it’s something that your dog enjoys, so don’t force him or her to play fetch if they don’t enjoy it, “Cause we said so” is not a valid reason.

 Treats can be a very effective way of getting a pet to like you.
 Find a food that they like and then make sure to only give them from your hand, so that they associate this with interacting with you.